 PLANNER(1000, "", 0, B3/C3) = 200.00 (1000 * 1/10, assuming B3=1 and C3=10)

-Row actions are are configurable buttons that you can place in a cell in a model to allow rows to be inserted, copied, or deleted.
+Row actions are are configurable buttons that you can insert in a cell in a model to allow rows to be inserted, copied, or deleted.

-To add row actions, you need to select a cell or range of cells, and click this button in the toolbar:
+To add row actions, you need to select a cell or range of cells, click the relevant button in the Insert section of the toolbar, and select the desired action:

 This option enables you to define precisely where rows can be inserted, copied, or deleted in the model during Run model.
 Typically you would only enable this in the data entry section of your model.